dvefimov/testRepo/CompositeLauncher2/README.md

 7. Create new CompositeConfiguration.

-8. Chose available launch(composite configuration will not displayed) configuration from left tree.
+8. Chose available launch configuration from left tree.

 9. All selected launch configuration (right column) will launch (the same order) by run button.